psychemedia/sin-eater-resources/resources/TIMES_the-times.md

 p12

-UNIVERSITY ININTELLIGENCE.
+UNIVERSITY INTELLIGENCE.
 OXFORD.
 FEB.
 28.

-The Oxford Local Examination wvill be held this year at Oxford, and also at the places named below.
+The Oxford Local Examination will be held this year at Oxford, and also at the places named below.

 The examination will commence in each place on Monday, the 2d of June, at 2 o'clock p.m.